We couldn’t complete the optimization of your SEO data: A technical guide

 Why did I get an error for the SEO data optimization?

 Kickstarting the creation of our indexables can be a taxing process.
 The larger the site, the longer this process may take.
-Due to the nature of this process, there are, unfortunately, some ways in which this process may fail.
-When this happens, for the longest time, we have shown a default error message.
-Unfortunately, this didn’t help you or our support team to get to the problem.
-Starting with Yoast 16.9, we now include a technical summary with the error message that may help you figure out what went wrong.
+Due to the nature of this process, sometimes this process may fail.
+You’ll see a technical summary with the error message to help you solve the problem.

 Specific error messages